po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/MongoAtlas-Deploy.md

   ![The MongoDB Atlas cluster shows that there are no databases created yet.](./assets/images-deploy/200-collections.png)

 * From this page, select the "Add My Own Data" button to open up a modal dialog.
-If you have already created a database in the past and need to create another one, you will need to click the "+ Create Database" button in the left column of the window pane.
-The modal should look like this image:
+If you have previously created a database through MongoDB Atlas in the past and need to create another one for this app, you will need to click the "+ Create Database" button in the left column of the window pane instead.
+Either way, the resulting modal should look like this image:

   ![The modal dialog allows users to create a database name and starter collection](./assets/images-deploy/300-create-db.png)